bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 `renv::init()`

-A folder called "renv" containing your virtual environment with its own library should now have been created next to the notebook from which you ran the `renv::init()` command.
+A folder called `renv` containing your virtual environment with its own library should now have been created next to the notebook from which you ran the `renv::init()` command.
 You can now install, uninstall and load packages as usual.
-To save a list of your dependencies into a lockfile, use `renv::snapshot()`, and to restore the environment from this lockfile, use `renv::restore()`.
+The function used to save a list of your dependencies into a lockfile is `renv::snapshot()`*, and to restore the environment from this lockfile, use `renv::restore()`.
 Read the complete [renv documentation here](https://rstudio.github.io/renv/articles/renv.html).

 ---
-**NOTE!**
+***NOTE!**

 `renv::snapshot()` does not currently manage to extract dependencies from `.ipynb` files (only `.R` and `.Rmd`).
-The lockfile produced by `renv::snapshot()` will therefore not be sufficient to reproduce your virtual environment in itself.
-One way to solve this is to create a `dependencies.R` file (or perhaps one for each notebook) where you install and load all the packages needed in your project notebook(s), and then at the beginning of your notebook load and resolve packages using this line:
+The lockfile produced by `renv::snapshot()` will therefore not be sufficient to reproduce your virtual environment in itself if you only load the packages into your notebook directly.
+One way to solve this is to create a `dependencies.R` file for your project (or perhaps one for each notebook) where you install and load all the packages needed in your project notebook(s), and then at the beginning of your notebook load and resolve packages using this line:

 `source(here::here('dependencies.R'))`